AdedaraAdedapo/Sunny-Market-Grocery-Sales-Overview/README.md

 - Date: The date when the transaction was made.
 - Time: The exact time of the transaction, useful for analyzing peak shopping hours.
 - Payment: The payment method used, such as cash, e wallet, credit card

+## Project Objectives
+- Evaluate Performance Across Branches: Analyze the sales performance across the 3 branches, identifying trends and differences in monthly sales figures among them.

+- Total Sales by Product Line and Gender: Assess total sales for each of the 6 product lines, segmented by gender.
+This will help understand customer preferences and demand for each product line by gender.

+- Customer Type Segmentation: Break down sales data by customer type to understand the proportion of repeat versus new customers and how each type contributes to monthly sales.

+- Daily Performance Tracking: Monitor and analyze daily sales performance to identify peak sales days, spot any day-specific trends, and assess consistency in sales throughout the month.

+- Sales Comparison Between Cities: Compare monthly sales figures for the two cities to uncover regional differences in customer behavior and sales volume.

+- Transaction Method Analysis by City: Review and analyze the transaction methods used in each city (e.g., online, in-store, or mobile transactions) to determine city-specific preferences and identify potential areas for optimizing transaction processes.

+- Product Line Tax Records: Maintain detailed records of the tax contributions for each product line, ensuring compliance with tax regulations.Highlight product lines with significant tax contributions, and set goals to optimize tax-related processes.

 ## Visualization